the-cafe/.github/README.md

-# the cafe ☕️🌃 (📍 west new york, new jersey)
+# the cafe ☕️🌃
+> 📍 west new york, new jersey

-cool open source cli tools that you appreciate but don't notice.
+cooking up open source cli tools that slap, but fly under the radar.

+## what we're cookin' 🍳

+- 💻 saucy dev tools
+- 🎯 workflow boosters that hit different
+- 🚀 ship stuff that's lowkey fire

+## how we get cooked 🌙

+- 🔥 weekend grinds
-built through weekends & all nighters
+- 🦉 all nighters

-also lots of coffee, and yerbamate
+- ☕️ caffeine
+- 🧉 yerba mate